Testing & Placement

 -

 Some students may be exempt from the English and Math placement tests.
-If you are exempt from any placement test, you do not need to inform us if you've sent all relevant scores to Rutgers.
-Scores sent with your admissions application do not need to be resent.
+If you are exempt from any placement test, you do not need to inform us as long as you have submitted all relevant scores to Rutgers.
+Scores included with your admissions application do not need to be resent.

-Refer to the "Exemptions" header at the top of this page for complete details.
+Please refer to the "Exemptions" section at the top of this page for complete details.

-Note: If you are waiting for scores or have not sent them yet, you should take the placement test.
-All students are encouraged to take the placement tests to assess their current skills and to ensure that they are selecting courses for which they are prepared.
+Note: If you have accepted your admission offer and are waiting for your 2025 scores, or if you have not submitted any scores within 30 days of accepting your offer, you should take the placement test.
+Once the scores are received and approved, they will supersede the placement test results.
+All students are encouraged to take the placement tests to evaluate their current skills and ensure they select courses for which they are adequately prepared.

 Students with Accommodations

-Please register with the Office of Disability Services and receive approval for accommodations (e.g. extra time, reader, scribe) before testing.
-Tests can only be taken once, except for the math placement test, which can be taken twice.
+- Most tests can only be taken once, except for the math placement test, which may be taken twice.

 Transfer and Continuing Students

-Transfer students should only test if advised by a Rutgers advisor or indicated on their transfer summary/credit evaluation.
+Transfer students should only complete placement testing if advised to do so by a Rutgers advisor or if testing is indicated on their transfer credit summary/evaluation.

-- Students should only use their official Rutgers email address to email us.
-We do not answer student emails from non-Rutgers email accounts.
+Use only your official Rutgers email address.
+We do not answer student inquiries from non-Rutgers email accounts.

-- Consider that updated placements take 1-2 weeks to process and appear in the student portal.
+Please note that updated placements take 1-2 weeks to process and appear in the student portal.
+Students should wait for this processing period before inquiring about placement results.

 Preparing for the Tests